skydivejkl/finavia-bulletin-scraper/README.md

 ## Usage

-Install node.js npm and GNU Make and install deps:
+Install node.js, npm and GNU Make.

+Install deps

     make

 Generate iCalendar file to stdout from the current bulletin